 2. Safety Needs

-These correspond to protection and elaborate on security, order, law, need for stability and freedom from fear
+These correspond to the protection and elaborate on security, order, law, need for stability and freedom from fear

 3. Love and Belongingness Needs